codebitmaple/GenAIForDev/README.md

 For more examples and detailed usage, refer to the [documentation](docs/USAGE.md).

-# Packaging and Deploying Sage's backend service
+# Packaging and Deploying Sage (SkillGenie) backend service

 This guide provides step-by-step instructions for packaging and deploying your Rust backend service using Docker.
 The application requires an environment file (.env.prod) to run, which contains connection strings for Redis, MongoDB, and